Visiting a medical setting

 Treatment aims to relieve the symptoms while your body fights the illness.

 We know it can be especially difficult for parents to explain what's happening in regards to coronavirus to their children.
-That's why we've produced this fact sheet for kids that you can download here.
+Take a look at this useful resource that offers ten tips to parents and carers in uncertain times, which you can access here.

 Birmingham Carers Hub